Privacy: Ethical controversies over location privacy

+Advertising

+The Internet has become a significant medium for advertising, with digital marketing making up approximately half of the global ad spending in 2019.
+While websites are still able to sell advertising space without tracking, including via contextual advertising, digital ad brokers such as Facebook and Google have instead encouraged the practice of behavioral advertising, providing code snippets used by website owners to track their users via HTTP cookies.
+This tracking data is also sold to other third parties as part of the mass surveillance industry.
+Since the introduction of mobile phones, data brokers have also been planted within apps, resulting in a $350 billion digital industry especially focused on mobile devices.

+Digital privacy has become the main source of concern for many mobile users, especially with the rise of privacy scandals such as the Facebook–Cambridge Analytica data scandal.
+Apple has received some reactions for features that prohibit advertisers from tracking a user's data without their consent.
+Google attempted to introduce an alternative to cookies named FLoC which it claimed reduced the privacy harms, but it later retracted the proposal due to antitrust probes and analyses that contradicted their claims of privacy.

 Metadata

 The ability to do online inquiries about individuals has expanded dramatically over the last decade.
 Importantly, directly observed behavior, such as browsing logs, search queries, or contents of a public Facebook profile, can be automatically processed to infer secondary information about an individual, such as sexual orientation, political and religious views, race, substance use, intelligence, and personality.

 In Australia, the Telecommunications (Interception and Access) Amendment (Data Retention) Act 2015 made a distinction between collecting the contents of messages sent between users and the metadata surrounding those messages.

-Protection of privacy on the Internet

-Covert collection of personally identifiable information has been identified as a primary concern by the U.S. Federal Trade Commission.
-Although some privacy advocates recommend the deletion of original and third-party HTTP cookies, Anthony Miyazaki, marketing professor at Florida International University and privacy scholar, warns that the "elimination of third-party cookie use by Web sites can be circumvented by cooperative strategies with third parties in which information is transferred after the Web site's use of original domain cookies."
-As of December 2010, the Federal Trade Commission is reviewing policy regarding this issue as it relates to behavioral advertising.